 What do we tell our employees who are unvaccinated?

-Request that they make plans to get vaccinated as soon as possible, as full vaccination means at least 2 weeks after the final dose in either a 2 dose vaccine series (Pfizer or Moderna) or a single dose series (Johnson & Johnson/Janssen).
+Request that they make plans to get vaccinated and boosted as soon as possible, as full vaccination means at least 2 weeks after the final dose in either a 2 dose vaccine series (Pfizer or Moderna) or a single dose series (Johnson & Johnson/Janssen), as well as the appropriate booster.
 In California, if you are not fully vaccinated by August 23, 2021 or if you qualify for a religious or medical exemption you will be required to show a negative COVID-19 test result within the previous 48 hrs. of your visit.
 On October 1, a negative COVID-19 test result will only be available for those who qualify for a religious or medical exemption, across all Kaiser Permanente markets.

 What happens if my employee lost their vaccination card?